phinixplus/docs/source/cpu/intro.typ

 PHINIX+ is a "constructed" acronym which stands for _Pipelined High-speed INteger Instruction eXecutor_.
 The "+" in the name is to signify and advancement from a previously designed processor, PHINIX, from whom most ideas where directly taken and improved upon.
-PHINIX used 16bit word-addressing which turned out to be unwieldy and not deliver in terms of memory capacity.PHINIX+ expands to 32 bits while also adding byte-addressing to simplify integration with the existing computing paradigms, all based around 8 bit units.
+PHINIX used 16-bit word-addressing which turned out to be unwieldy and not deliver in terms of memory capacity.
+PHINIX+ expands to 32 bits while also adding byte-addressing to simplify integration with the existing computing paradigms, all based around 8-bit units.

 == Influence Sources
 PHINIX+ mainly derives from the _Reduced Instruction Set Computing_ (RISC)